nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/filters/filters.md

 For more information visit the [Chartio dashboard design page](https://chartio.com/blog/dashboard-design-best-practices-the-dashboard-layout/).

 Visualisations themselves can also be used as a filter.
 Many data visualisation tools have this inbuilt functionality.
+It is important to be aware of, and optimise, the interactions affecting your visuals and filters.

 ## Design of a filter